scottgigawatt/kometa-config/README.md

 ## Support

 For any questions or issues related to this configuration, feel free to open an issue on this repository.
-We'll do our best to assist you.
+I'll do our best to assist you.